nrolland/google-reader-iphone-sync/README.markdown

 # google-reader-iphone-sync

-This is a small, cobbled-together tool which allows you to read your Google Reader feed items offline on your iPhone or iPod Touch.
+This is a small command-line tool which allows you to sync your Google Reader feed items to your iPhone or iPod Touch for offline reading.
+It handles pre-downloading of images, and includes a lighttpd module for viewing and navigating your feed items directly in MobileSafari.

 ## Dependencies:
 Since the tool is thrown together with what I had around, its